 In Estonian discontinuous verb phrases where object or adverbial(s) occur in the middle of the verb phrase are quite common.
-There is a convenient way to represent discontinuous structures in the VISL tag set and a comprehensible format to represent it graphically (cf. Figure 3).
+There is a convenient way to represent discontinuous structures in the VISL tag set and a comprehensible format to represent it graphically (cf. figure 2).

-The trees for composite sentences (subclauses bound with ja, ning (and), või, ehk (or) or comma) and complex sentences with subordinated clauses in the function of adverbial (kui ... siis (if ... then)) or object (beginning with the subordinating conjunction et or an interrogative-relative pronoun kes, mis) have also been correctly built.
-An example of a correctly analyzed complex sentence is given in figure 4 (complex sentence with a subordinated clause).
+The trees for composite sentences (subclauses bound with ja, ning (and), $v\tilde{o}i$, ehk (or) or comma) and complex sentences with subordinated clauses in the function of adverbial (kui ... siis (if ... then)) or object (beginning with the subordinating conjunction et or an interrogative-relative pronoun kes, mis) have also been correctly built.